einar-st/sort-saver/README.md

 # sort-saver
-Sorting algorithm visualization for use as a terminal screensaver.
+Sorting algorithm visualization for use as a terminal screensaver or eyecandy.